There’s quite a choice of wetsuits. We’ve prepared this guide to help you choose the right suit for you and the conditions in which you dive.

 - Uses flexible, warm, X-Foam with Glideskin seals and blindstitching

 The CRESSI Morea suit is ideal for diving in the tropics.
 This suit uses large panels for great flex.
 The body is made from a rubberized neoprene which not only keeps the core warm but dries quickly.
 The arms and legs are lined with Ultraspan, which is a nylon lining designed for ease of movement.
 The back zip is YKK and has a flap to reduce water flow and a leash to aid with zipping.
 The knees have a protective cover against abrasions.
-Wrists and ankles have an overlocked cuff to seal and reduce water flow.
+Wrists and ankles have an overlocked cuff to seal and reduce water flow which rates this wetsuit amongst the best wetsuits brands.

 ZIP: YKK, vertical, rear